Rhiw Mk 1 & 2 00/4mm

 Traffic

 Passenger traffic was all DMUs, while scrap and chemical traffic was worked via an exchange siding to an off-stage industrial site.
 The scenic portion was 7'2" in length x 12" in width plus a fiddle yard taking the overall length to a shade under 11'.
 Essentially the layout worked as a simple on-off shuttle for DMUs into the single platform, and a junction/exchange for the freight stock, the front road acting as the exchange siding.
-All sorts of homegrown industrials were used, now a RTR Janus 0-6-0 or a Sentinel 0-4-0 would be a natural fit for this job.
+All sorts of homegrown industrials were used including the prototypical 0-4-0 steam loco.

 Rhiw model railway